mlounugas/Prelim-Project/README.md

-Instructions on how to run the system: you can click this link         https://mlounugas.github.io/Prelim-Project/ i already hosted my website on github
+Instructions on how to run the system: you can click this link         https://mlounugas.github.io/Prelim-Project/ i already hosted my website on github and please wait, it’ll take time to load the images.